annotorious/annotorious/README.md

 ## Professional Support Available

 Looking for help with integration, customization, or feature development?
 I offer consulting and professional services for teams and organizations that need dedicated support or technical guidance.
-Services are available on an hourly basis.

 Contact me at hello@rainersimon.io to discuss your project.

-## Older Versions

-Documentation for Annotorious version 2.7 [is available here](https://annotorious.github.io).